nimble/bincare/README.md

-# binclean
+# bincare
-Website for BinClean.ca
+Website for BinCare.ca